labex-labs/open-source-labs/python/python-mastery/lab-ex9-2-create-a-python-package/en/step2.md

 The `__init__.py` file can be empty, but it's required to make Python treat the directory as a package.
 When you import the package, the code in `__init__.py` is executed, which can be used to initialize the package.

-3. Now, let's move our Python module files into the `structly` directory:
+3. Now, let's move our Python module files into the `structly` directory.
+These module files contain the functions and classes that we want to include in our package.

 ```bash
 mv structure.py validate.py reader.py tableformat.py structly/
 ```

-4. Verify that all files have been moved correctly:
+4. Verify that all files have been moved correctly.
+We can use the `ls -l` command to list the contents of the `structly` directory.

 ```bash
 ls -l structly/
 ```

-You should see:
+You should see the following files listed:

 ```
 __init__.py